medianetlab/OuluLabs/README.md

     > Refer to [SBI Documentation Page](https://github.com/medianetlab/katana-slice_manager/wiki/sbi) for details regarding how to configure Southbound components

-* Add the network functions (NSSIs) that are supported by the underlying platform infrastructure.
-These will be used during the Slice Mapping phase by the Slice Manager in order to map the slice requirements with the actual slices that are supported by the platform.
-For this set up you will use two NSSIs, one representing the demo 5G Core and one the demo gNodeB.
+* Add the network functions (NSSIs) supported by the underlying platform infrastructure.
+These will be used during the Slice Mapping phase by the Slice Manager to map the slice requirements with the actual slices supported by the platform.
+For this setup, you will use two NSSIs, one representing the demo 5G Core and one the demo gNodeB.

 ```bash
 curl -X POST -H "Content-type: Application/json" http://KATANA_IP:8000/api/function -d '@functions/demo5gcore.json'